atbcb/ICTTestingBaseline/docs/28Built-inAccessibilityFeatures.md

 2. Check that the application adopted the high contrast appearance.
 3. Set the browser zoom control to 200% and check that all of the following are true:
 * the text size has increased
+* there is no loss of functionality
 * the text is readable and information is not cut off because of the larger font size
-* the use of a horizontal scroll bar is not required to read a line of text on a full-screen window.
+* a scrollbar is provided as needed the read text. </br>*Optimally, the use of a horizontal scroll bar is not required to read a line of text on a full-screen window.
+(1.4.8 AAA)*
 4. Verify that 'Sticky Keys' have not been disrupted in the OS.
 5. Verify that sound notifications (i.e., Sound Sentry) have not been disrupted.

 ### Test Results
-* If any of the above checks fail, then the contnt fails for this requirement.
+* If any of the above checks fail, then the content fails for this requirement.

+F69: Failure of Success Criterion 1.4.4 when resizing visually rendered text up to 200 percent causes the text, image or controls to be clipped, truncated or obscured

+F80: Failure of Success Criterion 1.4.4 when text-based form controls do not resize when visually rendered text is resized up to 200%

 # Baseline Requirement Outcome
 * If no content fails, then the content passes the Baselkne Requirement.